 Ask me how I know – somehow, our sweet potato harvest this year didn’t go as planned.
 And it was disappointing to pull up the plants I’d waited 5 months to harvest only to find they never actually grew anything.

-Square foot gardening plant spacing consists of 2 things:
+Square foot gardening plant spacing consists of a few things:

 - Consult a companion planting guide so you can be sure your vegetables will grow well next to each other.

 What is square foot gardening & why does spacing matter?

 Now, if you don’t know what square foot gardening is, it’s simply a garden segmented into 1 foot by 1 foot squares (I mean this method isn’t called square foot gardening for nothing, right?) and in each square, vegetables, herbs, or fruit are grown.